 Much of Cathedral Square, the historic district of the city at the heart of CBD was destroyed by the earthquake.
 Today the remains of the Christchurch Cathedral and the 18m high metal Chalice erected in 2001 stand in the square.
 Around and in the square are restorative art works and hope inspiring projects and displays.

-There are plenty of city tour options to choose from and all information is easily available at the i-SITE kiosk, right outside the Canterbury Museum.
-We went with the Hassle Free Tour because it was the next one leaving and we liked the idea of an hour long bus ride in a 1960s style London Double Decker bus.
+We liked the idea of an hour long bus ride in a 1960s style London Double Decker bus to see the important sights and landmarks.
 The bus took us through earthquake hit neighborhoods and rebuilding projects in central Christchurch.
 Points of interest were Hagley Park and Antigua Boat Sheds (where we would later go punting on the Avon), Christchurch Art Gallery, Catholic Basilica, Cashel Street, Art Deco New Regent Street and the Cardboard Cathedral among others.
 Our guide was knowledgeable and friendly and we liked the convenience of seeing the highlights of the central part of the city in an hour.

 Punting on the Avon

 This was easily my favorite thing to do in Christchurch.
 Established in 1882, the Antigua Boatsheds offer 30 minute boat rides on the Avon in handcrafted flat bottomed boats.
 The punting tradition came to Christchurch from England and punters are dressed in traditional Edwardian punting attire, which quite adds to the experience.
 The ride covered a short distance through the incredibly beautiful Botanic Gardens and was a good way to see the flora and the scaup that are resident in the river.
 This experience made for a very relaxing afternoon in the city.